The-Hybrid-Atelier/siloseam/README.md

 ## Contributing
 The material available through this repository is open-source under the MIT License.
 We welcome contributions of community-made designs!
-You can either submit a pull request via Github or send us a link to your Instructables, Thingiverse, or design files to hybrid.atelier.uta@uta.edu
+You can either submit a pull request via Github or send us a link to your Instructables, Thingiverse, or design files to hybrid.atelier.uta@gmail.com